yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 </pre>

 We want to add a route of the form `/echo/[anything]` somehow and do some action with this.
-We add the following:
+Add the following:

 <pre>
 /echo/#String EchoR GET
 </pre>

-This line contains three elements: the <sc>url</sc> pattern, a handler name, an HTTP method.
+This line contains three elements: the %url pattern, a handler name, an %http method.
 I am not particularly fan of the big R notation but this is the standard convention.

 If you save `config/routes`, you should see your terminal in which you launched `yesod devel` activate and certainly displaying an error message.